ShaikhBorhanUddin/Inventory_Management/solutions.md

 |2456      |Glinda Lambert      |302398.88    |
 |2513      |Herman Stokes       |300139.18    |
 |2410      |Reva Fuller         |292382.07    |

+The analysis highlights the **top 10 highest-spending customers**, with **Shields Seffi** leading the list at **$600,155**, followed by **Bill Stein** and **Daina Combs**, each contributing over **$389,000** in revenue.
+These customers represent the most financially valuable segment of the business, collectively spending over **$3.7 million**.
+The results underscore the importance of cultivating strong relationships with high-value clients through targeted offers, loyalty programs, and premium support.
+Identifying such key customers enables the business to focus retention efforts where they will have the greatest financial impact.

 ## Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Inventory_Management_Project/blob/main/Images/Sheet%202.png?raw=true)

 # Q3: Which product category generates the top 3 highest total revenue?

+This analytic question is crucial for strategic product and inventory management, as it identifies the **top 3 product categories by total revenue**.
+Understanding which categories contribute most to overall sales enables businesses to make informed decisions about **stock prioritization, marketing investment, and product development**.
+It helps focus resources on high-performing segments while identifying underperforming ones for reevaluation.
+In the context of Business Intelligence (BI), such insights guide category-level performance tracking and support data-driven planning to **maximize profitability and market responsiveness**.

 ## Solution
 ```SQL
 SELECT